George Washington Carver: College education

 When he began there in 1891, he was the first black student at Iowa State.
-Carver's Bachelor's thesis for a degree in Agriculture was "Plants as Modified by Man", dated 1894.
+Carver's bachelor's thesis for a degree in Agriculture was "Plants as Modified by Man", dated 1894.
 Iowa State University professors Joseph Budd and Louis Pammel convinced Carver to continue there for his master's degree.
-Carver did research at the Iowa Experiment Station under Pammel during the next two years.
+Carver did research at the Iowa Agricultural and Home Economics Experiment Station under Pammel over the next two years.
 His work at the experiment station in plant pathology and mycology first gained him national recognition and respect as a botanist.
-Carver received his Master of Science degree in 1896.
-Carver taught as the first black faculty member at Iowa State.
+Carver received his MSc in 1896.
+Carver was the first African American faculty member at Iowa State.

 Despite occasionally being addressed as "doctor", Carver never received an official doctorate, and in a personal communication with Pammel, he noted that it was a "misnomer", given to him by others due to his abilities and their assumptions about his education.
-With that said, both Simpson College and Selma University awarded him honorary doctorates of science in his lifetime.
-Iowa State later awarded him a doctorate of humane letters posthumously in 1994.
+Though he did not have an earned doctorate, both Simpson College and Selma University awarded him honorary doctorates of science in his lifetime.
+In addition, Iowa State awarded him a posthumous doctor of humane letters degree in 1994.